-Most women can travel up to the last month of pregnancy.
+Most pregnant people can travel up to the last month of pregnancy.
 Always wear your seat belt and take rest breaks when traveling long distances.
 When flying, get up and walk around every hour.
 Drink plenty of water.
 Take a copy of your prenatal medical records with you.

-To avoid Zika Virus and Malaria, pregnant women should avoid traveling to some international destinations.
+To avoid Zika Virus and malaria, pregnant people should avoid traveling to some international destinations.
 If you must travel to an area with Zika or malaria risk, take strict precautions to prevent mosquito bites and avoid sexual contact.
-Find out more from the Center for Disease Control (CDC) Zika Travel Information page at www.cdc.gov.
+Find out more from the Centers for Disease Control (CDC) Zika Travel Information page at www.cdc.gov.